neilenns/mobiflight-docs/content/boards/_index.md

 - Arduino Micro: This is an entirely different board from the supported Arduino **Pro** Micro.
 - Arduino Mini: This board is no longer manufactured.
 - Arduino Nano ESP32: Despite having `Nano` in the name this board does not use the ATmega328P microcontroller and is not supported.
-- Arduino Pro Micro (8MHz): This is most often encountered in low-cost AliExpress listings.
+- Pro Micro (8MHz): This is most often encountered in low-cost AliExpress listings.
 Be very careful when ordering: only the 16MHz variant is supported.
 - Raspberry Pi Pico 2: This is the newer version of the Raspberry Pi Pico 1, using the RP2350 microcontroller, and is not yet supported by MobiFlight.